Frequently Asked Compost Questions:

 - Composting or decomposing the waste before using it for plants is very essential.

-Read: Organic Farming Ideas.
+Read this: Organic Farming Ideas.

 What are the main advantages of compost making?